Mats Hummels: Return to Dortmund

-Roma: Final season and retirement
+Roma

 On 4 September 2024, Hummels left Germany for the first time in his career and signed for Italian club Roma as a free agent on a one-year deal.
 On 27 October, he made his debut as a substitute, scoring an own goal in a 5–1 away defeat to Fiorentina.

 Hummels started his first game for Roma in the fifth matchday of the UEFA Europa League on 28 November in a 2–2 away draw against Tottenham Hotspur, in which he also scored his first and only goal for Roma in stoppage time to save a point for his team.

 On 4 April 2025, Hummels announced that he would retire from professional football at the end of the 2024–25 season.
 On 10 August, he returned to Borussia Dortmund for a farewell, playing 19 minutes in a friendly against Juventus, before doing a lap of honour and receiving a standing ovation from the crowd after the end of the match.